sourcegraph/sourcegraph-public-snapshot/doc/admin/site_config/all.md

 ### prefix (string, required)

-Repository URI prefix that will map to this Gitolite host.
+Repository name prefix that will map to this Gitolite host.
 This should likely end with a trailing slash.
 E.g., "gitolite.example.com/".

 ### host (string, required)